supuwoerc/utils/.github/CONTRIBUTING.md

 # Contributing

-Contributions to LXC ID Mapper are always welcome but please try to follow these guidelines when sending in something as it will help addressing the issue quicker and more smoothly.
+Contributions to this project are always welcome but please try to follow these guidelines when sending in something as it will help addressing the issue quicker and more smoothly.

 ## Code of Conduct

-Contributors are expected to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
+Contributors are expected to adhere to the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Submit an issue